There are many, many songs about food in popular music.

 From his return-to-form 1975 album ‘Hurricane’, ‘One More Cup of Coffee (Valley Below)’ came about from a bizarre experience Dylan had in Saintes-Maries-de-la-Mer, France at a gypsy celebration, where he witnessed a man playing Russian roulette with five bullets in the chamber.

 When it was time to leave, Dylan asked for a cup of coffee for the road, and was struck by the view of the ocean in front of him, and the valley.

-Of course, this isn’t a song about coffee or valleys; it’s about the unknown.
+Of course, this isn’t really a song about coffee; it’s about the unknown.
 Dylan’s marriage with Sara Lowndes was on shaky ground at the time, and some critics think it’s about that.